How Dawkins got pwned (part 1)

 Let me sum up Einsteinian religion in one more quotation from Einstein himself: “To sense that behind anything that can be experienced there is a something that our mind cannot grasp and whose beauty and sublimity reaches us only indirectly and as a feeble reflection, this is religiousness.
 In this sense I am religious.”

-It’s easy to see that this statement is not exactly the theory of general relativity.
+It’s easy to see that this statement is not exactly the general theory of relativity.
 In fact, it appears to have no factual content at all.
-Hmm.
+Hm.

 What, exactly, is this “Einsteinian religion”?
 Did Professor Dawkins invent it?
 Did Einstein?
 What else do Einsteinians believe in, besides “beauty and sublimity”?
 Are there other Einsteinians, or need only distinguished scientists apply?
 If an Einsteinian were to stoop to anything so mundane as voting, who would he or she vote for?

 And how does “Einsteinian religion” stack up against our parasite test?
-We’ll consider these fascinating issues in part 2.
+We’ll consider these fascinating issues in Chapter 2.